 - Thurston, GD, Kipen, H, Annesi-Maesano, I, Balmes, J, Brook, RD, Cromar, K, De Matteis, S, Forastiere, F, Forsberg, B, Frampton, MW et al..
 A joint ERS/ATS policy statement: what constitutes an adverse health effect of air pollution?
 An analytical framework.
 Eur Respir J. 2017;49 (1):. doi: 10.1183/13993003.00419-2016.
 PubMed PMID:28077473 PubMed Central PMC5751718

 - Sunil, VR, Vayas, KN, Fang, M, Zarbl, H, Massa, C, Gow, AJ, Cervelli, JA, Kipen, H, Laumbach, RJ, Lioy, PJ et al..
 World Trade Center (WTC) dust exposure in mice is associated with inflammation, oxidative stress and epigenetic changes in the lung.
 Exp Mol Pathol.
 2017;102 (1):50-58. doi: 10.1016/j.yexmp.2016.12.005.
 PubMed PMID:27986442 PubMed Central PMC5472054

-Categories: Faculty, Clinical Research and Occupational Medicine, Global Health, Member
+Categories: Faculty, Clinical Research and Occupational Medicine, Global Health, leadership, Member